 ~ A place to find answers to gnawing spiritual questions ~

 Question: Are we supposed to forgive everyone of everything?
-If someone does not ask you for forgiveness, are we to forgive them anyway or are they to admit and ask for forgivenessAnswer:
+If someone does not ask you for forgiveness, are we to forgive them anyway or are they to admit and ask for forgivenessAnswer: The most important principle regarding forgiveness, is that if we do not forgive others, we cannot receive forgiveness from God for our own offences.
+(See Matthew 6:12, 14-15; Mark 11:25-26; Matthew 18:21-35.)

-If our brother sins against us we should confront him about it, and if he repents, we should forgive him.
-(Luke 17:3-4) This means that a proper apology should bring a gracious, forgiving response toward the person who has offended us.
+If our brother sins against us we should confront him about it, and if he repents, we should forgive him (Luke 17:3-4).
+This means that a proper apology should bring a gracious, forgiving response toward the person who has offended us.

 However, if a person does not repent, or ask for forgiveness, should we then forgive that person?
 The answer is yes.